matsaleh13/allok8or/doc/dev-log.md

     ```
   - I recalled that I'd updated my VS Code extensions on OS X to add the vscode-clangd extension.
 Some googles told me this error was related to that, so I disabled it on Windows.
   - That got rid of the squigglies.
 Is clang not playing nicely with MSVS on Windows?

+## 2018-11-07

+- Implemented DiagnosticAllocator (no tests yet).
+- Implemented AllocationTracker and related code (no tests yet).
+- Compiles on Windows, but templates not expanded I'm sure.